Tracking Pupil Progress

 Will children still have SATs?

 Yes.
-There are still statutory assessments towards the end of Year 2 and Year 6.
-Parents/carers with children in these year groups are given more detailed information about these in meetings at the beginning of the school year, and then again mid-way through the year, so they know how to best support and prepare their children for these.
+There are still statutory assessments towards the end of Year 6.
+Parents/carers with children in this year groups are given more detailed information about these in meetings at the beginning of the school year, and then again mid-way through the year, so they know how to best support and prepare their children for these.

 What can I do to help my child?